SpeedRacer00/Fanfic-Viewer/README.md

 # fanfic-viewer
-Lets you read a fanfic you have made from ChatGPT and exported ChatGPT Exporter.
+Lets you read a fanfic you have made from ChatGPT and exported with [ChatGPT Exporter.](https://www.chatgptexporter.com/en)